Darksuperman37/RogueChampions/README.md

  - Choose to either heal or level up your upgrades after a mission

 ## Website
-You can the site at https://darksuperman37.github.io/RogueChampions/
+You can view the site at https://darksuperman37.github.io/RogueChampions/

 ## Original Creator
 Made by ShalePumpkin.
-Original code is loacated at: https://github.com/ShalePumpkin/RogueChampions
+Original code is located at: https://github.com/ShalePumpkin/RogueChampions

 ## Changelog

+### 10/12/21
+ - Added Content from Mad Titan's Shadow

 ### 10/12/21
  - Added Nebula
  - Included Campaign specific upgrades